menghao93/ImPatho/README.txt

 ASSETS - All the Images would reside here
 COMMON - Some of the dependencies would be here while others would be in EXTERNAL DEPENDENCIES.
+DEPENDENCIES - Contains Library packages needed by the code.

 STEPS to Add SQLite Support:-